 On the southern side of the massif it runs "Your Walkway", which is one of the older trails at Babia Góra.
 It was marked out by the Austrians and expanded after the First World War by the Polish Army.

-The first ski entrance to the top of Babia Góra took place in the 1906 year.
+The first ski ascent to the top of Babia Góra took place in 1906.

 From Diablak there is a panorama of the Żywiec, Silesian, Mały, Makowski, Wyspowy and Gorce Beskids.
 You can also see the Orawsko-Nowotarska Basin and Tatras.

-The first wooden shelter for tourists was created on the top of Babia Góra already in 1806, but rather quickly destroyed by the gale.
+The first wooden shelter for tourists was built on the top of Babia Góra as early as 1806, but it was quickly destroyed by a storm.

 In the mid-nineteenth century, it was built "Losertówkę", which was built from a local stone, but did not have closed doors and windows, so it was destroyed too quickly.